Kingxukai/linux/Documentation/sound/designs/jack-controls.rst

 =======================

-Each jack will have a kcontrol list, so that we can create a kcontrol and attach it to the jack, at jack creation stage.
+Each jack will have a kcontrol list, so that we can create a kcontrol and attach it to the woke jack, at jack creation stage.
 We can also add a kcontrol to an existing jack, at anytime when required.

-Those kcontrols will be freed automatically when the Jack is freed.
+Those kcontrols will be freed automatically when the woke Jack is freed.

 How to use jack kcontrols
 =========================